junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 ### visual element

 The color is mainly red and black, Dean covered in red, Cas in black.
 They're in a roughly built nest in Purgatory, Cas lies down, eyes closed, in a sleeping coma, clothes torn, wounds covered all over, broken wings on his back.
 Dean, with vampire fangs and bloodstains all over, leans in kissing him.
 There might be remains of other dead monsters or Leviathan goo around them on the ground.

+### real summary

+Aren't we all, a monster, in a way?

+Some crawl out, some hide deep; some drink red, some bleed black.

+In the pure, relentless monsterland, that's all they have -- being monsters themselves.

+---

+Died as a vampire and woke up in Purgatory with fangs, Dean has to crawl his way out the ugly way.
+And Castiel, in order to reach him, has to do something far, far worse -- to himself.

+### promo excerpt

+Flashes of a blade shine in front of him, the teethy head flying up before dropping to the ground, rolling a few steps away, spilling a rain of black drops.

+Castiel drags himself up, looking at the figure fighting off the creatures that are now starting to surround --

+"Dean!" he cries out his name.

+"Cas?"
+Dean answers automatically, looking in his direction, overjoyed, eyes sparkling.

+But just that blink of distraction leaves enough of a fatal opening, the Leviathan he was fighting gets the jump on him, the multilayers of teeth opening wide, angling itself to bite down on Dean's shoulder.
+Dean is pinned to the ground, immobilized.

+"NO!!"
+Castiel rages, eyes blazing bright.
+"Close your eyes!" he manages to shout at the last moment, can't see if Dean has covered his eyes or not, pouring his power onto that Leviathan that is going to hurt Dean.
+Castiel can't think or see anything else.

 ### edit notes